camunda/docker-camunda-bpm-platform/README.md

-# Camunda Platform Docker Images
+# Camunda Platform Docker images

 > :information_source: We will soon disable the GitHub issues on this repository.
 > In the future, use our [JIRA issue tracker](https://jira.camunda.com/projects/CAM/issues/CAM-2099?filter=allopenissues) for bug reports or feature requests.